CPAS WHO ARE THERE FOR YOU 24/7

 Q. I am sole Proprietor who owns a Leadership Coaching/Training business.
 I took over a colleagues business 1/1/23.
 The agreement for the purchase of this business is that I pay a quarterly commission to the colleague for assessment products that I acquired from her business.
 I sent her a 1099 MiSC.
 Where does this amount go on my Schedule C?
 Does it get recorded in Part 2, line 10 Commissions and Fees?

-Part 2, Line 10 for Commissions and Fees on Schedule C is where the figure should be placed.
+The amount belongs on Part 2, Line 10 under Commissions and Fees on Schedule C.

 Facts and figures about